matuteiglesias/journal/content/Dev/2025-07-15_Refactored_Machine_Learning_Models_for_Improved_Ev.md

 **🕒 19:00–19:30**
 **🏷️ Labels**: Machine Learning, Model Evaluation, Random Forest, Python, Classification
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to refine machine learning models by integrating robust evaluation metrics and handling multiclass and multi-target classification challenges.
+The session aimed to refine [[machine learning]] models by integrating robust evaluation metrics and handling multiclass and multi-target classification challenges.

 ### Key Activities
 - Refined the `fit_model` function to incorporate model evaluation metrics tailored for both classification and regression tasks.
-- Implemented 1-vs-Rest classification strategy to enhance performance in multiclass scenarios using Scikit-learn.
+- Implemented 1-vs-Rest classification [[strategy]] to enhance performance in multiclass scenarios using Scikit-learn.
 - Refactored code to support multi-target classification, focusing on RandomForestClassifier, and improved diagnostics for feature importance.
 - Analyzed class imbalance issues within the model, providing insights and remediation strategies.
 - Conducted a detailed performance analysis of a classifier predicting marital status, identifying challenges with specific categories.